Solo Stove Review

 Is Solo Stove made in the USA?

-Solo Stove is based in Texas, but the stoves are manufactured in China.
+While doing my research for this Solo Stove review, I found out that the brand is based in Texas, but the stoves are manufactured in China.

 Who owns Solo Stove?